Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin

 \section{Mathematical formulation}

-Subcutaneous injections are used to administer drugs and vaccines into the fatty tissue layer (subcutaneous tissue) sandwiched between the dermis and muscle layer.
-While injecting a fluid containing drugs or vaccines to a patient, the lifted skin fold must be used to avoid the risk of injecting a drug into the muscle.
-The best method is to lift the skin of the injection site to pull the fat tissue within the subcutaneous region away from the underlying muscle layer and hold the entire duration of the procedure (Figure \ref{Carton}).
-Consequently, one would expect the subcutaneous and dermis interface to assume a cosinusoidal wavy curve.
-Moreover, the above interface may continue to hold such configuration up to a certain duration even after the release of the skin.\\
+SCIs are typically used to administer drugs and vaccines into the fatty tissue layer (subcutaneous tissue) sandwiched between the dermis layer (DL) and muscle layer (ML).
+While injecting a fluid containing drugs or vaccines into a patient, the lifted skin fold technique must be used to avoid the risk of muscle damage.
+The best method is to lift the skin of the injection site to pull the fat tissue within the SCL away from the underlying ML and hold it for the entire duration of the injection procedure (Fig. \ref{Carton}).\\